-You should get a protection order if you feel like you’re physical or emotional safety is at risk.
+You should get a protection order if you feel like your physical or emotional safety is at risk.
 A protection order is a very powerful tool that can be utilized when they are instances of domestic abuse, physical threat, physical violence, stalking, abuse of the elderly.

 You can get a protection order by going down to the courthouse in the county where you reside and filling out a motion or complaint that has to be signed by you, under Oath, setting forth the allegations that you contend support issuing a protection order.